-The Station Museum of Contemporary Art is located at 1502 Alabama St. in Houston, TX 77004 and is open to the public 11AM-6PM, Wednesday through Sunday.
+Station Museum of Contemporary Art is located at 1502 Alabama St. in Houston, TX 77004 and is open to the public 11AM-6PM, Wednesday through Sunday.
 Admission at the museum is always free.
-For more information, please visit our website at www.stationmuseum.com.
-For event and program information please contact: Jordan Lee Harris, Media Contact at 281-935-8339.
+For more information, please visit www.stationmuseum.com.